 District- and Community-Based Services

-- Middle Age Cluster Class (MACC) is a three year program where identified gifted students are clusters together for the four core subjects (Language Arts, Science, Math and Social Studies).
-There are three classes (grade 6, 7 & 8) at each of our MACC sites: Citadel Middle School, Hillcrest Middle School, Kwayhquitlum Middle School.
-Our district MAC Classes are designed for students of high ability who have been formally identified as gifted.
+- Middle Age Cluster Class (MACC) is a three year program where identified gifted students are clustered together for the four core subjects (Language Arts, Science, Math and Social Studies).
+There are three classes (grade 6, 7 & 8) at each of our MACC sites: Citadel Middle School, Hillcrest Middle School, and Kwayhquitlum Middle School.
+Our district MACC Classes are designed for students of high ability who have been formally identified as gifted.
 Applications will be distributed in the fall through your home school.
 Parents are responsible for transportation to and from MACC schools.

 Contact Robyn Chambers, Gifted Education Coordinator, for more information.